What Is Off-the-Shelf Software?

 Deployment: Cloud Hosted

-• Financial services: Off the shelf accounting software like QuickBooks Online can manage invoices, track sales, and organize tax information.
+• Financial services: Off-the-shelf accounting software like QuickBooks Online can manage invoices, track sales, and organize tax information.
 Another example is Sage Intacct, offering bill tracking and payment scheduling right out of the gate.

 QuickBooks Online: Sales Dashboard